NTU-Conti-A2/LeGO-LOAM/NTU_Fork_README.md

                 cmake ..
                 make install
                 ```
+        - Thus in the end we updated to Gtsam4.0.3 and used environment variables to use a more modern compiler to compile it.

 - libmetis.so
     - for some reason, the system may fail to find this library
+    ```
+    /ext-code/catkin_ws/devel/lib/lego_loam/mapOptmization: error while loading shared libraries: libmetis-gtsam.so: cannot open shared object file: No such file or directory
+    ```
     - fixed by
         ```
         apt install libparmetis-dev